ohhi-vn/live_pub_demo/README.md

 PORT=4002 iex --name frontend_2@127.0.0.1 -S mix phx.server
 ```

-and join to trading service by above command.
+frontends & trading service auto join to cluster by `:libcluster`.

+Note: If you use Windows please run `set PORT=4001` to set environment variable.
+Similar for other instance.

 Open browser then go to:

 dynamic stock list [http://localhost:4001/dynamic_list?from=1&to=1500](http://localhost:4001/dynamic_list?from=1&to=1500)

-You can change number of stocks by change `num` in query parameter (from 1 to 10k)
+You can change number of stocks by change `from` and `to` parameter (from 1 to 10k) in query.

 fixed stock list [http://localhost:4001/fix_list](http://localhost:4001/fix_list)